theQRL/theqrl.org/_docs/mining/linux.md

 ```

-This allows us to run from a local directory and gives some freedom to change some of the defaults.
+This allows you to run from a local directory and gives some freedom to change some of the defaults.
-Also later if we want to update to get the latest changes from the developers it's a simple `git pull` from inside the QRL directory
+Also later if you want to update to get the latest changes from the developers it's a simple
+`git pull`
+from inside the QRL directory

 * * *